Hypergeometry from $\mathrm{\widehat P}$-Symmetry: Feynman Integrals in One and Two Dimensions: The -Bootstrap

 Note that here we have restricted the $a_i,b_i$ to some open set in which all other terms go to zero in this limit (which we assume to exist).
 Since the result will be some ratio of $\Gamma$-functions it is trivial to then analytically continue $c_i$ to arbitrary values of the propagator powers.
 The left-hand side can be explicitly computed as follows.
 First we rescale the integration variables of the integral representation of $\phi$ to explicitly cancel the prefactor and make the integral manifestly finite in the limit.
 The resulting integral can then typically be explicitly computed by known formulas.
 For all examples considered here, we could compute the coefficients through iterated application of the chain relation, cf.\ \eqref{chain}:

 \end{enumerate}

 In principle, the above algorithm should also be applicable to graphs including position-space loops as well as to integrals in higher spacetime dimensions.
 In the presence of loops, we expect step 6 to become less straightforward. \footnote{It is also less clear which symmetries are present for integrals with position-space loops.
 While the two-point symmetries still hold, this is currently not clear for the other partial symmetries reviewed in \Secref{sec:PhatForTrees}.
 It is hence an interesting question for future work to see if (some of) the partial symmetries generalize in some way to loop graphs or if maybe even new symmetries emerge and if the symmetries are still sufficient to fix the integrals.
 Note that it has recently been proven that the full $\levo{P}$-symmetry generalizes to loop graphs as long as the propagator powers satisfy certain linear constraints \cite{Loebbert:2025abz}.} For spacetime dimensions $D>2$, step 2 is more involved since extracting a set of differential equations in the scale invariant variables requires to identify independent (and still tractable) equations from the vector differential operators $\levo{P}^\mu$.
+Also the construction of \cite{brownUVars} does not help us in constructing ``good`` variables anymore since the singularity structure becomes more general than that of $\mathcal{M}_{0,n}$.
+There is however a more general construction that should work in higher dimensions as described in \cite{sstBook}.